-3 Good Alternatives To Man Pages Every Linux User Should Know - OSTechNix
+Good Alternatives To Man Pages Every Linux User Needs To Know

-A man page, acronym of manual page, is a software documentation found in all Unix-like operating systems.
-Some man pages are short; some are comprehensive.
-A man page consists of several sections such as NAME, SYNOPSIS, CONFIGURATION, DESCRIPTION, OPTIONS, EXIT STATUS, RETURN VALUE, ERRORS, ENVIRONMENT, FILES, VERSIONS, CONFORMING TO, NOTES, BUGS, EXAMPLE, AUTHORS, and SEE ALSO.
-Sometimes, I find it really time-consuming when I wanted to learn a practical example of a given Unix command.
+A man page, acronym of manual page, is a software documentation usually found in all Unix-like operating systems.
+Some man pages are short and some pages are comprehensive.
+A man page is divided into several parts, organized with headings for each section, such as NAME, SYNOPSIS, CONFIGURATION, DESCRIPTION, OPTIONS, EXIT STATUS, RETURN VALUE, ERRORS, ENVIRONMENT, FILES, VERSIONS, CONFORMING TO, NOTES, BUGS, EXAMPLE, AUTHORS, and SEE ALSO.

+Sometimes, I find it really time-consuming when I wanted to learn a practical example of a given Unix command using man pages.
 So, I started to look for some good alternatives to man pages which are focused on mostly examples, skipping all other comprehensive text parts.
 Thankfully, there are some really good alternatives out there.

-In this tutorial, we will be discussing 3 good alternatives to man pages for Unix-like operating systems.
+In this tutorial, we will be discussing some alternatives to man pages for Unix-like operating systems.

-Good Alternatives To Man Pages Every Linux User Should Know
+Good Alternatives To Man Pages To Learn Concise Linux Command Examples

-There could be be many, but these 3 alternatives are just enough to learn any Unix command’s usage quickly.
-These tools skips the comprehensive description and text parts, and only focuses on the examples.
+I haven't included "info pages" in this guide, because I needed a simple alternatives to man pages which will teach me to learn the commands and its parameters quickly with examples and without having to go through long man pages.
+There could be be many, but these alternatives are just enough to learn any Unix command's usage easily.
+These tools skips the comprehensive description and text parts, and only focuses on the examples, which I exactly was looking for.

-The slogan of this utility is just get to the point.
+The slogan of the Borpages utility is just get to the point.
 It is true!
-The bropages are just like man pages, but examples only.
-As its slogan says, It skips all text part and only gives you the concise examples for command line programs.
+The bropages are just like man pages, but it will display examples only.
+As its slogan says, It skips all text part and gives you the concise examples for command line programs.

 The bropages can be easily installed using gem.
 So, you need Ruby 1.8.7+ installed on your machine for this to work.
 To install Ruby on Rails in CentOS and Ubuntu, refer the following guide: